 What is Ozone?

 The oxygen atom is unstable in the atomic form.
 Oxygen is stable in the diatomic form as O2.
-The air we breath today is made up of about 21% oxygen, this makes oxygen one of the most common molecules found in nature today.
+The air we breathe today is made up of about 21% oxygen, this makes oxygen one of the most common molecules found in nature today.

 Ozone is a triatomic form of oxygen, meaning that the molecule, ozone, is made up of 3 oxygen atoms.
 Unlike oxygen, ozone is a visible gas with a light blue color at very high concentrations.
 At low concentrations ozone is colorless.
 Ozone also has a distinct odor that is noticeable at very low levels and may be associated with a “clean” smell, at higher levels ozone has a very pungent odor.
 Ozone is an unstable gas that readily decomposes to oxygen naturally.
 Ozone is also a highly reactive gas that acts as a very strong chemical oxidant.